Ahlkanvorez/Glottai-site/README.md

 This is the front-end browser-app, written in AngularJS.

-To run, enter the following command:
+To run, enter the following commands:

+> chmod +x startup.sh
-> npm start
+> ./startup.shaa